 Although the island of Hispaniola isn't known for having a wider variety of land mammal species - compared to their aquatic and winged counterparts - the few that roam are unique in their own right.

-At the Jaragua National Park, part of the La Selle-Jaragua-Bahoruco-Enriquillo Biosphere Reserve, a varied mammal and reptile presence can be appreciated in the dry subtropical weather like the prehistoric solenodon, ricord's, and rhino iguanas, and the hutia congo.
+At the Jaragua National Park, part of the La Selle-Jaragua-Bahoruco-Enriquillo Biosphere Reserve that spans the Haitian-Dominican border, a varied mammal and reptile presence can be appreciated in the dry subtropical weather like the prehistoric solenodon, ricord's, and rhino iguanas, and the hutia congo.

 The largest reptiles within the reserve are American crocodiles that thrive in the waters of Lake Enriquillo, the largest lake in the Caribbean.